Proud Webelo! |

 So the activities included things like climbing trees, building a fire, walking a tight-rope, archery, javelin throw, and our personal worst, tying knots.
 By the time we made it to any of the activity areas though, we were so grateful just to have made it that we didn't really care about doing what was set out at these stops, so we basically failed at everything.
 That's not even some cynical joke either, we really did fail at everything, but damn it, we were getting our badge!

-All joking aside though... even regardless of what horror stories and stereotypes you've heard, you'd still be surprised at how many bathroom stops boys need in a ten hour period of strenuous labor in the woods, for which we literally had the trees.
+All joking aside though... even regardless of what horror stories and stereotypes you've heard about Boy Scouts... seriously, you'd still be surprised at how correct they all are and at how many bathroom stops boys need in a ten hour period of strenuous labor in the woods, for which we literally had the trees.
 It's like, you put us together in the woods, and our cycles align.
-Really, it's about 80% of what Boy Scouts do on these trips.
-It's not a stereotype that all Boy Scouts do is talk boners and piss and fart in the woods.
+Really, bodily functions and Your Mom jokes are about 80% of what Boy Scouts do on these trips.
 It's real.
-We have a problem.
+And it's a problem.

 "No pain, no gain," our pack leader said.